-Given the low economic status almost worldwide, more and more people choose to send their children to public schools so they could start saving up for college, which we all know costs quite a lot.
+Given the unstable state of the economy almost worldwide, an increasing number of people are choosing to send their children to public schools so they could start saving up for college, which we all know costs quite a lot of money.
 If you want to have an idea how public schools are funded, zoned, operated and the pros and cons of attending a K-12 public school, read on and you might find the information that you are looking for.

 Public schools are funded by tax revenues from federal, state and the local governments.
 Every school has geographic boundaries to determine which students can attend where to avoid overcrowding each school.
 The children will know which public school they can go to depending on the area where they live.

 The public school’s general curriculum and program are customized by the state and they follow a standardized testing result, along with other statistical measures about attendance and graduation rate which provides the state with information about the performance of each public school.
 If the school does not meet the state minimum requirements allowed, students are directed to enroll in a different public school.